With an Eye on Afghan Peace, the U.S. Extends an Olive Branch to Pakistan

 The hot-and-cold relationship between the United States and Pakistan seems to be warming once again.
-On July 22, U.S. President Donald Trump will host Pakistani Prime Minister Imran Khan at the White House to discuss cooperation between their countries.
+On July 22, U.S. President Donald Trump will host Pakistani Prime Minister Imran Khan at the White House to discuss cooperation between the two countries.
 Just last year, the meeting would have seemed unthinkable.
-Trump lambasted Pakistan in a harshly-worded New Year's tweet — accusing the South Asian country of "deceit" and being a "safe haven" for terrorists.
-But since then, Pakistan has used its influence over the Taliban to push the movement into peace talks aimed at ending decades of bloodshed in Afghanistan.
+Trump lambasted Pakistan in a harshly-worded New Year's tweet -- accusing the South Asian country of "deceit" and offering "safe haven" for terrorists.
+But since then, Pakistan has used its influence over the Taliban to push the insurgents into peace talks aimed at ending decades of bloodshed in Afghanistan.

-Islamabad and Washington have always viewed the war through different perspectives, putting them at odds over the years.
-But throughout all the ups and down, the glue that has held their alliance together has been Pakistan's strategic importance to the Afghan conflict.
-Though even that shared interest may be dissolving, should the peace process ultimately bring an end to the 18-year war.
+Islamabad and Washington have always viewed the war through different lenses, putting them at odds with each other over the years.
+But what has held their alliance together throughout all the ups and downs has been Pakistan's strategic importance to the Afghan conflict.
+However, that glue may soon start dissolving should the peace process ultimately bring an end to the 18-year war. ...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.